-Most problematic books will be listed as Royalty Share projects, though some purport to pay a low PFH rate.
+Most problematic books will be listed as Royalty Share projects, though some purport to pay a low PFH rate like $50.
 Thousands of short books have been posted by scammers who only care about getting the Audible download codes given to rights holders.

 Professional narrators don’t look at audiobooks as a way to make quick cash.
 We look at them as a career choice, and, as such, I only want my name associated with high quality books.
 If I wanted or needed to make quick cash, I would do the problem-solving exercise in this article.

 Choose books that are in popular genres in the type of portfolio you want to build.
 Your work defines you as a narrator, and ACX projects will show up on Audible for 7 years.
 Producers and casting directors look at the number, length, and genres of your titles.
 If you have a lot of short (under and up to 3 hours) books, they may decide you are not serious about the work or are not capable of completing a longer title.
 Audio publishers invest a lot of money to acquire the rights to books and must be able to trust a narrator to finish within the deadline.